 You can still find secluded coves and empty beaches and real adventure here, and lots of it!
 Let’s take a look at 10 of the best things to do in Riviera Nayarit.

-- 1.2 Watch the Sunset at San Pancho
+- San Pancho

 Hit the Waves in Sayulita